HISTORY OF THE PRAYER TO MARY, QUEEN OF THE ANGELS

 [ Also known as the “August Queen” or “August Queen of Heaven” Prayer ]

-correct and detailed historical account * of the origin and story surrounding the beautiful and powerful prayer to Mary, Queen of the Angels.
+The following gives the historical account of the origin and story surrounding the beautiful and powerful prayer to Mary, Queen of the Angels:

-The prayer, dictated by the Blessed Mother herself, has special relevance and connection to the [earlier] apparition and message of La Salette [France, 1846].
-In that tearful apparition, Our Lady said, among other things: “In the year 1864 Lucifer, together with a great number of demons, will be loosed from Hell; they will put an end to faith little by little, even in those dedicated to God.”
+The prayer, dictated by the Blessed Mother herself, has special relevance and connection to the [earlier] apparition and message of La Salette (France, 1846).
+In that tearful apparition, Our Lady said, among other things: “In the year 1864 Lucifer, together with a great number of demons, will be loosed from Hell; they will put an end to Faith little by little, even in those dedicated to God.”

-The year before this anticipated release [of demons], the Blessed Mother, out of love for mankind, gave the prayer as an evident form of ‘countermeasure’ to defeat the work of Satan.
-This was how the prayer was given to the world:
+The year before this anticipated release [of demons], the Blessed Mother, out of love for mankind, gave the prayer as an evident form of countermeasure to defeat the work of Satan.

 On January 13, 1863, Fr.
 Louis–Édouard Cestac, accustomed to the goodness of the Most Blessed Virgin, was suddenly struck by a ray of divine light: he saw a vision of demons widespread over the earth, causing inexpressible destruction.
-At the same time the August Mother of God told him that “the time had come to pray to her as Queen of the Angels, and to ask her to send the holy legions to fight and defeat the powers of hell.”
+At the same time the August Mother of God told him that “the time had come to pray to her as Queen of the Angels, and to ask her to send the holy legions to fight and defeat the powers of Hell.”

 Fr.
 Cestac addressed the Virgin: